AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-18-trie-data-structure-implementation-in-python.md

 In this tutorial, we'll implement a trie in Python from scratch.
 We'll test that our code works using Python's `unittest` library.
 Let's get started!

-{% include linkedHeading.html heading="Overview: What Is a Prefix Tree?" level=2 %}
+## Overview: What Is a Prefix Tree?

 The **prefix tree** is one of the easiest data structures to understand both visually and in terms of the code required to implement it.
 But what is a prefix tree, and why might we want to create one?